queengooborg/free-dmo-stm32/README.md

 This mod requires basic knowledge of microprocessors, electronics and soldering.
 If you do not meet these requirements, do not proceed.
 This project and its authors/contributors are not liable for any damage or injury; perform this mod at your own risk.

-> [!NOTE]
-> This mod [may not work](https://www.reddit.com/r/dymo/comments/1dp6vfo/comment/lat0edf) on 550 series printers purchased after March 2024.
-It is confirmed that the 5XL board rev. I does not work.

 ### Required tools

 - Philips 00 screwdriver